oestrada1001/pdo-oop-database/README.md

 **Additional Notes:**
 - - - -
 Following TTD and Agile Methodologies, I will be updating this class with more functionality as needed.
-This class follows the Single Responsibility Principle and only depending on the database credentials.
+This class follows the Single Responsibility Principle and it's only dependent on the database credentials.